udacity/nd063-c3-design-for-security-project-starter/README.md

 ```
 aws s3 cp secret_recipe.txt s3://<BucketNameRecipesSecret>/ --region us-east-1
 ```
+The AMIs specified in the cloud formation template exist in the us-east-1 (N. Virginia) region.
+You will need to set this as your default region when deploying resources for this project.

 #### 4. Test the application
 Invoke the web service using the application load balancer URL: